 SHPIII/CSL Miami: In May 2007, the Company and SHPIII entered into SHPIII/CSL Miami to develop a senior housing community in Miamisburg, Ohio.
 Under the joint venture and related agreements, the Company earns development and management fees and may receive incentive distributions.
 The senior housing community currently consists of 101 independent living units and 45 assisted living units with a capacity of 196 residents and opened in August 2008.
 The Company contributed \$0.8 million to SHPIII/CSL Miami for its 10% interest.
-The Company accounts for its investment in SHPIII/CSL Miami under the equity method of accounting and the Company recognized losses in the equity of SHPIII/CSL Miami of (\$0.7) million, (\$0.4) million, and (\$0.2) million in fiscal 2011, 2010, and 2009, respectively.
-The Company earned \$0.2 million in management fees on the community in each of fiscal 2011, 2010, and 2009.
+The Company accounts for its investment in SHPIII/CSL Miami under the equity method of accounting and the Company recognized losses in the equity of SHPIII/CSL Miami of \$(0.2) million, \$(0.7) million, and \$(0.4) million in fiscal 2012, 2011, and 2010, respectively.
+The Company earned \$0.2 million in management fees on the community in each of fiscal 2012, 2011, and 2010.

 SHPIII/CSL Richmond Heights: In November 2007, the Company and SHPIII entered into SHPIII/CSL Richmond Heights to develop a senior housing community in Richmond Heights, Ohio.
 Under the joint venture and related agreements, the Company earns development and management fees and may receive incentive distributions.
 The senior housing community currently consists of 96 independent living units and 45 assisted living units with a capacity of 197 residents and opened in April 2009.
 The Company contributed \$0.8 million to SHPIII/CSL Richmond Heights for its 10% interest.
-The Company accounts for its investment in SHPIII/CSL Richmond Heights under the equity method of accounting and the Company recognized a loss in the equity of SHPIII/CSL Richmond Heights of (\$44,000) in fiscal 2011 and (\$0.1) million in each of fiscal 2010 and 2009.
-In addition, the Company earned \$12,500 in pre-marketing fees on the community in fiscal 2010 and \$0.1 million in management fees on the community in fiscal 2011 and 2010 and \$0.1 million in management fees on the community in fiscal 2009.
+The Company accounts for its investment in SHPIII/CSL Richmond Heights under the equity method of accounting and the Company recognized earnings (losses) in the equity of SHPIII/CSL Richmond Heights of \$19,000, \$(44,000), and \$(0.1) million in fiscal 2012, 2011, and 2010, respectively.
+The Company earned \$0.3 million, \$0.2 million, and \$0.1 million in management fees on the community in fiscal 2012, 2011, and 2010, respectively.

 SHPIII/CSL Levis Commons: In December 2007, the Company and SHPIII entered into SHPIII/CSL Levis Commons to develop a senior housing community near Toledo, Ohio.
 Under the joint venture and related agreements, the Company earns development and management fees and may receive incentive distributions.
 The senior housing community currently consists of 101 independent living units and 45 assisted living units with a capacity of 197 residents and opened in April 2009.
 The Company has contributed \$0.8 million to SHPIII/CSL Levis Commons for its 10% interest.
-The Company accounts for its investment in SHPIII/CSL Levis Commons under the equity method of accounting and the Company recognized a loss in the equity of SHPIII/CSL Levis Commons of (\$0.1) million in each of fiscal 2011 and 2010 and (\$0.2) million in fiscal 2009.
-In addition, the Company earned \$12,500 in pre-marketing fees on the community in fiscal 2009.
-The Company earned \$0.2 million in management fees on the community in each of fiscal 2011 and 2010 and \$0.1 million in management fees on the community in fiscal 2009.
+The Company accounts for its investment in SHPIII/CSL Levis Commons under the equity method of accounting and the Company recognized losses in the equity of SHPIII/CSL Levis Commons of \$(9,000) in fiscal 2012 and \$(0.1) million in each of fiscal 2011 and 2010.
+The Company earned \$0.2 million in management fees on the community in each of fiscal 2012, 2011, and 2010.

-Combined summarized financial information of the unconsolidated joint ventures in which the Company had a member interest at December 31, 2011, is as follows (in thousands):
+Combined summarized financial information of the unconsolidated joint ventures in which the Company had a member interest at December 31, 2012, is as follows (in thousands):